freedomofpress/securedrop-client/client/README.md

 # securedrop-client

+**NOTE:**  We are currently focusing on a rewrite of this application using the Electron framework.
+Please see the [`app`](../app) directory for more information

 The SecureDrop Client is a desktop application for journalists to communicate with sources and work with submissions on the [SecureDrop Workstation](https://github.com/freedomofpress/securedrop-workstation).

 The client runs within a [Qubes OS](https://www.qubes-os.org/intro/) VM that has no direct network access and opens files within individual, non-networked, disposable VMs.
-API requests and responses to and from the [SecureDrop application server](https://docs.securedrop.org/en/stable/glossary.html#application-server) are sent through an intermediate VM using the [SecureDrop Proxy](https://github.com/freedomofpress/securedrop-proxy).
+API requests and responses to and from the [SecureDrop application server](https://docs.securedrop.org/en/stable/glossary.html#application-server) are sent through an intermediate VM using the [SecureDrop Proxy](https://github.com/freedomofpress/securedrop-client/tree/main/proxy).

 To learn more about architecture and our rationale behind our Qubes OS approach, see the [SecureDrop Workstation readme](https://github.com/freedomofpress/securedrop-workstation/blob/main/README.md).

-**IMPORTANT:** This project is currently undergoing a pilot study and should not be used in production environments.

 ## Index